conniechang0207/Text-Mining-for-Research-Paper/README.md

 This project has three objectives:

-- Learn how Text Classification is used in an end-to-end scenario per the Research Paper provided to you for this assignment.
+- Learn how Text Classification is used in an end-to-end scenario per the Research Paper that is provided.
-- Apply concepts you learned in Text Preprocessing, Text Vectorization, and Text Classification using MultinomialNB.
+- Apply concepts of Text Preprocessing, Text Vectorization, and Text Classification using MultinomialNB.
 - Complete the analysis using SKLearn Pipeline and Grid Search concepts.